 R. Jung etal(2), have described divergent thinking as “the process by which one extrapolates many possible answers to an initial stimulus or target data set”.
 They continue, saying “[creativity is recognized as] an important individual difference variable, critically linked with, but distinguishable from, intelligence in the manifestation of “genius”. […] Although complex, the neuroscientific inquiry of creativity is amenable to the tools of cognitive psychology and the cognitive neurosciences, linking creative behavior to activity within and between brain networks.”

-A discontinuous stream network on Mars – imaged by Mars Global Surveyor spacecraft(3).
+A discontinuous stream of network on Mars – imaged by Mars Global Surveyor spacecraft(3).

 Discontinuous networks represent “many possible answers”.
 In case the reader is struggling to understand the relevance of this image in context of the current discussion, the connections are: